By Christoff Prinsloo & Maretha Prinsloo on December 13, 2019

 What we see in Figure 1 is lower IPC medians across all IPCs for older aged employee groups compared to their younger counterparts, with the exception of Categorisation and the Use of Memory.

 The IPC score distribution curves for the 60,000 sample from which the current groupings were selected are slightly skewed.
+This is due to the use of Standardised T-scores as opposed to Normalised-Standardised T-scores.
+Standardised T-scores to some extent reflect the skewness inherent in the distribution of raw scores.
 For example, the mean for Quick Insight Learning is 50, for Making Assumptions is 47.5 and that for Logical reasoning 54.6.
 Given this degree of skewness in distribution, medians are reflected in the graphs here, rather than means.
 Age and employee group effects are nevertheless graphically reflected and interpreted regardless of the impact of the norming and the distribution curves of the IPC scores.

 Figure 2 shows the younger and older-aged group medians across all 14 Ranked Styles.

 As in Figure 1, the younger group trends are all solid lines with solid median circles, the older-aged group are the same employment-area colour but, using dashed lines and open median circles.
 The same colours as those in Figure 1 are used for each employment group.

 The medians for each age-group, across employment groups are far more similar overall for the median ranked preferred cognitive styles, except for the Trial-and-error (Random) and Reactive (Impulsive) styles, where many older-aged employment groups show a distinct preference for each in comparison to their younger counterparts.
 The exception here are the Technical/Engineering/Research and Accounting/Finance groups.